Malea-create/mongodb_project/README.md

  - pip3 install PLC
  - pip3 install dnspython

+For Ubuntu you need to add>

+-sudo apt-get install python3-pil python3-pil.imagetk
+-sudo apt-get install python3-tk

+(you might need to change the commands slightly according to your operation system)

 # Execute Main
 To start the application, please change to the directory where you saved the files (use dir/cd or for Mac ld/cd).
 If you are in the mongodh_project folder, do the following: